JakobKoempel/Math_with_Fsharp/Eulers Project/ex007_10001_prime/README.md

 # Finding the 10001th prime number

-This porject contains the solution for the 7th problem.
+This project contains the solution for the 7th problem.
 The task is to find the 10001th prime number.

 Solution
 ---